Notalib/workshop-containerisation/README.md

 1. This task is purely educational.
 Inspect the Dockerfile and learn about `scratch`
 2. Build the container image and check its disk-size! `docker images | grep <image-tag>`
+3. (Bonus) Inject another file into the container for it to print out.

 ### java-hello-world